noah-weis/SpottedApp/README.md

 # Spotted

-Its basically a snapchat clone but targeted at this niche game.
+Its basically a snapchat core but customized to this niche tag game I had with my friends.

-/docs/ has all the info
+/docs/ has all the info.